Physician’s Frequently Asked Questions

 Our team includes a clinical geneticist, genetic counselors, and a clinic operations administrator.
 Please see our clinic team page to find out more about these individuals.

-10. What is the patient portal?
+10. What is the Genome Gateway?

 11. Does a clinic appointment obligate my patient to have testing?